 Mentoring helps skilled newcomers reconnect with their careers in Canada, while also providing an opportunity for employers to build their inclusive leadership skills and connect with diverse newcomer talent.

-With the tremendous success of occupation-specific mentoring in many cities across Canada, regional mentoring partners (non-profit organizations specialized in immigration and employment) and national employers are coming together to form a collaborative partnership – National Mentoring Partnership – to increase access to mentoring for immigrant professionals across Canada.
+With the tremendous success of occupation-specific mentoring in many cities across Canada, regional mentoring partners (non-profit organizations specialized in immigration and employment) and national employers came together to form a collaborative partnership – National Mentoring Partnership – to increase access to mentoring for immigrant professionals across Canada.
 With RBC as the lead sponsor, National Mentoring Partnership helped job-ready, skilled newcomers build their professional networks and better leverage talents to achieve gainful employment across Canada.

-How it works:
+How it worked:

 - The National Mentoring Partnership gave employers the opportunity to engage in a mentoring program at a national level in cities across Canada where they operate